SUSE/ansible-suseconnect/README.md

 - Registration of a SUSE system to SCC/SMT.
 - Activation or removal of specific add-on products or modules.
 - Deregistration of systems or products.
+- Compatibility with public cloud environments (e.g., prevent registration against SCC for PAYG instances, use `registercloudguest` where appropriate).
+- Support for transactional update register on SL-Micro.
 - Precheck tasks to ensure a smooth registration process.

 ## Requirements